Ensemble Learning Based Classification Algorithm Recommendation: Ensemble Learning Based Algorithm Recommendation

 Let $M_{\cdot,j} (1\leq j \leq k)$ denote the $j$th column of the matrix $M_{t\times k}$.
 According to the process of BR transformation method, $M_{\cdot,j}$ consists of all the $t$ learning models with respect to the candidate algorithm $A_j$.
 Thus, it is possible for us to construct the ensemble learning model improve the prediction of $A_j$ based on the $t$ models in $M_{\cdot,j}$.

-According to Corollary \ref{coro:condition}, the necessary and sufficient condition of constructing an accurate ensemble learning model is that the base models are accurate and diverse with each other.
-Thus, the ensemble model construction is a process to find out the accurate and diverse models in $M_{\cdot,j}$.
+According to Corollary \ref{coro:condition}, a useful practical strategy is to construct the ensemble from base models that are both accurate and diverse.
+Thus, ensemble model construction can be viewed as a process of selecting accurate and sufficiently diverse models from $M_{\cdot,j}$.

 \IncMargin{0.5em} \RestyleAlgo{ruled}\LinesNumbered

 \DecMargin{0.5em} \LinesNumbered

 Algorithm \ref{algo:modelFilter} gives the filtering method on the $t$ models in $M_{\cdot,j}$.
 In this algorithm, besides $M_{\cdot,j}$, there are two other input variables $Accs$ and $Outs$ with respect to the models in $M_{\cdot,j}$, where $acc_i \in Accs$ ($1\leq i \leq t$) denotes the classification accuracy of $M_{i,j}$ on a validation data\footnote{The validation data is drawn from the original meta-data and never used for model construction.}, and $out_i \in Outs$ represents the outputs (i.e., predicted labels and correct/incorrect decisions) of $M_{i,j}$ on the validation data. $FlagList$ records the filtering results, where $f_i \in \{0,1\}$ and $f_i = 0/1$ means that $M_{i,j}$ is filtered out/reserved for ensemble model construction.